saritasa-nest/saritasa-devops-helm-charts/charts/tekton-apps/README.md

   There are two ways of activating notifications, using slack-token integration and using project-webhooks integration.
   The slack-token allows sending to any slack channel where the app is installed, that's why we should only use it in rocks/cloud cluster and not in clients clusters.
   The project-webhook integrations can only send to the channel where it's created in Slack app 'client deployments' (https://api.slack.com/apps/A01LM626QTZ/incoming-webhooks?) and it should be used in staging/prod client clusters.
+  The on-sync-status-unknown subscription is only available for Wordpress applications (it creates redundant notifications for non Wordpress apps)

   # fill below parameters for each `project` block